NGFC-Lib/NGFC-Lib/README.md

 <br/><br/>

 ## Background
-There are limited open sources on a solid oxide fuel cell(SOFC) system modelling.
-This github repo is designed by Team Cost Zero from the University of Washington to create a simple SOFC modelling to allow following uses cases:

-Use Cases:
-1. Estimation of electrical output
-2. Sizing heat exchanger
-3. Stream temperature prediction

-Based on a SOFC multi-physics stack model from PNNL, our goal is to create a user-friendly python package with a descriptive Jupyter Notebook  that will yield optimized process modelling given a real sysem operation variables.
-Our python package will be created based on IDAES Process Systems Engineering Framework using pyomo for calculation/optimization on thermodynamics of the process which are not known to many of process optimization modelling packages in the market.
+Based on a SOFC multi-physics stack model from PNNL and the IDAES Framework, our goal is to create a collection of user-friendly Jupyter Notebooks that will yield optimized process modelling given a real sysem operation variables.
+Our examples will be created based on IDAES Process Systems Engineering Framework using pyomo for calculation/optimization on thermodynamics of the process which are not known to many of process optimization modelling packages in the market.

 1. IDAES Process Systems Engineering Framework (idaes - pse) | [Read the Docs](https://idaes-pse.readthedocs.io/en/stable/) |  [GitHub](https://github.com/IDAES/idaes-pse)
 2. IDAES pyomo | [Website](http://www.pyomo.org/installation/) | [GitHub](https://github.com/IDAES/pyomo)